The #1 Reinvention Success Trick

 My reinvention stalled until I adopted an ego-crushing beginner's mindset

-Being isolated during the pandemic was a catalyst for me.
+Being isolated from others during the pandemic was a catalyst for me.
 I needed to get my message across without staff, locations, or funds.
-Using myself and my archive of samples collected over the years, I became a visual storyteller, and spoke specifically to brands on how they could improve their collections for a size-inclusive population.
-I really went after this!
-I was so disciplined and determined to make this happen.
-I jumped in and learned the basics of social media.
-I learned about video making and how to create quick stories that would inform and entertain.
-I also urged many of my friends and colleagues to do the same.
+Using myself as a model and my archive of samples collected over the years as the clothes, I became a visual storyteller and spoke specifically to brands about how they could improve their collections for a size-inclusive population.
+I was so disciplined and determined to make my dream happen that I jumped in and learned the basics of social media, video making, and how to create quick stories that would inform and entertain.
+I urged many of my friends and colleagues to do the same.

 At this stage in life, it’s so important to share insight and experience.
 Just plain old talking about your craft, what worked and what didn’t work for you, is very powerful.
 You don’t need a title to be an expert — you have EXPERIENCE!

 Along the way, I struggled with so many things; one of them was income.
 I’ve always been of the mindset that if you are doing what lights you up, the money will arrive in time.
-As the months passed with no clarity, I got very uncomfortable.
-I realized I would need to take a side job to allow me to supplement my life while exploring this new CURVYLab idea.
+As the months passed with no clarity, I became very uncomfortable.
+I realized that I would need to take a side hustle to allow me to supplement my life while exploring this new CURVYLab idea.

 It was humbling, and yet I was incredibly grateful at the same time.
 Over the weeks, I became more comfortable with being open to the new.
 I realized part of self-expansion is stepping outside your comfort zone.
-Learning new things and meeting new people are also key in growing into the next version of yourself.
+Learning new things and meeting new people is also key to growing into the next version of yourself.

 Now I realize that committing to a beginner’s mindset is the first step in reinvention.
 Letting go of who you are, so you can navigate who you are becoming, is really what it’s all about.
-Here are some ideas to get you on your way:
+Here are six tips to get you on your way:

-TAKE A CLASS… in something completely new.
+1. TAKE A CLASS… on something completely new.
 Learning without attachment to income is a great way to open yourself to the beginner’s mindset.

-JOIN A CLUB… with new people.
-This has become the new norm in our pandemic world.
-Expanding your circle is a great way to practice beginner’s mindset.
+2. JOIN A CLUB… with new people.
+This has become the new norm in our post-pandemic world.
+Expanding your circle is a great way to practice a beginner’s mindset.

-BUILD SOMETHING… the DIY community and home improvement exploded over the pandemic.
+5. BUILD SOMETHING… the DIY community and home improvement exploded during the pandemic.
 Develop skills that will serve you in the long term.

-While I still have a lot of uncertainty in my future, I made some wonderful new friends.
+While I still have a lot of uncertainty about my future, I’ve made some wonderful new friends.
 They’ve given me so much and as in my MENTOR/INTERN suggestion, I’ve offered them something as well.
 The other thing I’ve gained is perspective.
-Seeing work through a beginner’s lens has given me some insight about work in general.
+Seeing work through a beginner’s lens has given me some insight into work in general.
 I like the way it feels to see work as only a part of a life well-lived, rather than the ultimate goal.